 We’ve all been there – new to the dating game either for the first time or after a dirty and hard break up.
 Online dating used to be the thing made of taboo, nightmare-esque imagery of meeting up with some crazed serial killer who managed to lure you to some shopping mall parking lot after hours, but nothing could be further from the truth.
 Well.
 Kind of.
-If you’re new to the online dating game and want to know how to slay the competition with your presence on the various sites, check out this guide to online dating for newbies.
+If you’re new to the online dating game and want to know how to slay the competition with your presence on the various sites, or would prefer to try out some of the top hookup sites for no strings attached fun, check out this guide to online dating for newbies.

 Things To Watch Out For

 Girls – you will probably get pictures in your inbox of men’s… ahem… nether regions at least once.
 Yes, while unsolicited “dick pics” are not a fun thing, don’t let it get you down or put you off.
 For every unsolicited genitalia photograph you receive there are about five decent guys who are looking for someone without needing to flash their stuff from the off.